In This Article

 If you happen to have floss when someone gets a nasty cut, you can use dental floss as the string.
 Or perhaps you need to do sewing.

-The dental floss is subtle enough not to be noticed if you don’t use that much and it is strong, so it is great at holding buttons together, temporarily fixing a bag strap, or mending a tent.
+The dental floss is subtle enough not to be noticed if you don’t use it that much, and it is strong, so it is great at holding buttons together, temporarily fixing a bag strap, or mending a tent.

 3. Fishing Line